How long have you been involved with Musical Futures:

 What music are you listening to at the moment:

-Queen, Rainbow and loads of other tracks for inspiration for a Just Play playalong!
+The Killers, David Gray and loads of tracks as inspiration for a Just Play playalong!